-As we go about picking in the orchard during the apricot season, we see the end result of the thinning that was done a couple of months ago – where it worked, and where it didn’t.
+As you go about picking your fruit during the fruit season, you get to see the end result of the fruit thinning that was done in early spring.

 Here’s a bunch of apricots that were missed in the thinning, and you can clearly see the outcome.

-When they’re removed, you can see that we’re left with two reasonably sized, delicious looking apricots.
+When they’re removed, you can see that we’re left with two reasonably sized, delicious-looking apricots.
 But…how much bigger could they have been?

 It’s also distressing to see broken laterals like this in your fruit tree.

 Thinning has so many benefits for your tree, and your crop, but a lot of people are scared to do it for fear of taking off too much fruit, too little, or just generally getting it wrong.

-Having put all your care and attention into growing and pruning the tree, it’s then such a pity to damage the tree just by leave more fruit on any one branch or lateral than it can carry.
+Having put all your care and attention into growing and pruning the tree, it’s then such a pity to damage the tree just by leaving more fruit on any one branch or lateral than it can carry.

 Make the most of your year’s hard work by picking and storing your fruit correctly using these simple tips.